Join our mailing list for the latest news

 As I sit at my desk in my home office in Marin County, CA, the trees are sprouting new buds as the flowers make their Spring debut.
 Spring wakes us up from our Winter slumber.
 As the days become longer and we begin to take steps to return to "life as we knew it," I am aware that in order for us to resume our "normal" lives out of quarantine we must be willing to take an honest look at how we are going to re-enter society.

 I had heard the term "re-entry" over the years from friends who had visited India and Nepal, as well as those who attended Burning Man.
 My re entry experience came in 2001 when I trekked the Annapurna Circuit with my bf Michaela Wung.
 We spent six life changing weeks in Nepal.
 It was my first trip to that part of the world.
-It was one of the most transformational experiences of my life along with moving from Maine to California 28 years ago, the unexpected passing of my beloved Mother, participating in a Year To Live practice based on Steven Levine's work with hospice patients, going through Breast Cancer twice, and becoming a Mother myself.
+It was one of the most transformational experiences of my life along with moving from Maine to California 28 years ago, the unexpected passing of my beloved Mother, participating in a Year To Live practice based on Steven Levine's work with hospice patients, going through Breast Cancer twice, and raising a child.

 Coming home after six weeks in Nepal I became acutely aware of how different life was in the U.S. vs Nepal.
 In Nepal life was simpler, especially on the trek.
 Hard as hell, but simpler.
 No trappings, only you and the ground beneath your feet and the majestic beauty of the Himalayas.
 The three weeks we spent trekking revealed so much to me, not the least of which how strong I was physically and mentally, and how many things I wanted to let go of once I returned to California.
 As I share this with you I can remember how it felt to liberate myself from all the stuff I had been burdened with in my then 38 years, especially other people's expectations.
 Can I get an Amen!